Eddiidev/ELA/README.md

 List of commands :
 - /hugadd (Member Number): Add the specified member to be hugged on sight.
+- /hugadd (Member Number): Add the specified member to be hugged on sight, but only once.
 - /hugremove (Member Number): Remove the specified member from the auto-hug list.
 - /hugduration (Duration): Set the approximate time between grab and release (in milliseconds).
 Cannot be shorter than a second.
 Setting negative numbers disables auto-release.
 - /hugstatus: Provides the current auto-hug list and duration.